 It shouldn’t be surprising that the main attraction of Earth Hour is living in the dark since the environmentalists want to take us back to the Dark Ages.

 So, should you feel guilty about the apparent sins of owning an air conditioner and using 100-watt light bulbs?
 Hardly.

 In fact, during Earth Hour, it would be far better to show your pride in what fossil fuels have given us over the last century.

 On March 30, from 8:30 to 9:30 p.m., be sure you turn on every lamp, leave every appliance running, keep your electronic gadgets plugged in, wash all your laundry, and cook an elaborate meal.
 This is the one hour of the year that you should celebrate everything we have achieved up to this point.
-Better yet, perturb your leftist neighbor who is huddling in the dark with his family as if they were living in North Korea, spouting passages from Gore’s The Assault on Reason.We value your comments!
-Please weigh in on our comment section below.
+Better yet, perturb your leftist neighbor who is huddling in the dark with his family as if they were living in North Korea, spouting passages from Gore’s The Assault on Reason.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com